It’s not goodbye to Summer, it is HELLO Autumn!

 HUMIDITY: I am not a big fan of misting plants indoors but it’s pretty much necessary this time of year, pretty much every week!
 Not a drenching, a misting!

-Cacti and succulent plants that have been outside and thriving on our warm summer days now need to find a new home indoors.
+As stated by gardening experts on this blog, cacti and succulent plants that have been outside and thriving on our warm summer days now need to find a new home indoors.

 A checklist of criteria to keep them happy and flourishing over the winter months: